Blog post

 33. Hunt, "Wartime Memorabilia."

-Citations of blog posts can be omitted from the bibliography, however they should be included if they form a critical part of your research, or if they are frequently cited.
+Blog posts can often be cited in the text or notes rather than in a bibliography (see 14.96).
+However, if they form a critical part of your research or are frequently cited, they may be included in your bibliography.
 Check with your lecturer if you are unsure.

 Author.
 "Title of Blog Post."
 Title of Blog (blog).
-Date of post.
+Publication, Month Day, Year.
 URL.

 Hunt, Trevor.
 "Some Wartime Memorabilia."
 Digging for Victory! (blog).
 May 16, 2010. http://wartimegardening.wordpress.com/2010/05/16/some-wartime-memorabilia.